Malformed packet sending an SMS

 Strangely enough, the malformed packet is on the test run which PASSed, while the same packet on the FAILed is not malformed.
 See frame number 1406 in run-good/osmo-nitb_10.42.42.1/pcap/*.pcap for the malformed packet: length inside CP-DATA should be 59 but it's 60.

-#3 Updated by pespin about 1 year ago
+#3 Updated by pespin almost 2 years ago

 The issue about the MS not registering or becoming unregistered is almost 100% the issue already tracked (and for now it seems already solved by using incremental LAC) in #2456.